 Change of Control Provisions.
 The 2019 Plan provides that, in the event of a "change in control," as defined in the 2019 Plan, the Compensation Committee may determine that (i) stock options and stock appreciation rights outstanding as of the date of the change in control shall be cancelled and terminated without payment therefor if the fair market value of one share of common stock as of the date of the change in control is less than the per share exercise price of a stock option or the per share grant price of a stock appreciation right and (ii) all performance awards shall be considered to be earned and payable as provided in the applicable award agreement, and any limitations or other restrictions shall lapse and such performance awards shall be immediately settled or distributed.
-Unless otherwise provided in an award agreement, in the event of a change in control, to the extent that the successor company does not assume, continue or substitute an award, then immediately prior to the change in control: (i) stock options and stock appreciation rights outstanding as of the date of the change in control shall immediately vest and become fully exercisable and (ii) the restrictions, limitations and conditions on restricted stock awards and restricted stock unit awards shall lapse and such awards shall be come fully vested and transferable.
+Unless otherwise provided in an award agreement, in the event of a change in control, to the extent that the successor company does not assume, continue or substitute an award, then immediately prior to the change in control: (i) stock options and stock appreciation rights outstanding as of the date of the change in control shall immediately vest and become fully exercisable and (ii) the restrictions, limitations and conditions on restricted stock awards and restricted stock unit awards shall lapse and such awards shall become fully vested and transferable.
 In the event of a change in control in which awards are assumed, substituted or continued, such awards shall be subject to double-trigger acceleration to the extent set forth in the applicable award agreement.
-The Compensation Committee may determine that, upon the occurrence of a change in control, each outstanding stock option or stock appreciation right, an amount equal to the excess (if any) of the fair market value of such share immediately prior to the occurrence of such share subject to each share subject to such stock option or stock appreciation right.
-The Compensation Committee shall also have the option to make or provide for a payment to the grantees holding othe
+The Compensation Committee may determine that, upon the occurrence of a change in control, each outstanding stock option and stock appreciation right shall terminate within a specified number of days after notice to the participant, and/or that each participant shall receive, with respect to each share subject to such stock option or stock appreciation right, an amount equal to the excess (if any) of the fair market value of such share immediately prior to the occurrence of the change in control over the exercise price per share of such stock option or stock appreciation right.
+The Compensation Committee shall also have the option to make or provide for a payment to the grantees holding other awards in an amount equal to the fair market value of one share immediately prior to the occurrence of such change in control multiplied by the number of vested shares under such awards.